Textualize/textual/docs/guide/command_palette.md

 In the example above, the callback is a lambda which calls the `open_file` method in the example app.

+!!! note

+    Unlike most other places in Textual, errors in command sources will not *exit* the app.
+    This is a deliberate design decision taken to prevent a single broken `Source` class from making the command palette unusable.
+    Errors in command sources will be logged to the [console](./devtools.md).

 ## Disabling the command palette

 The command palette is enabled by default.